Nearpod is a hybrid learning must-have tool as it intuitively combines multimedia learning with digital assessments for use in class and beyond.

 How much does Nearpod cost?

 Nearpod is free in its most basic package, called Silver.
 This includes the ability to create lessons and deliver these digitally.
-There are more than 20 media and formative assessment features.
-You also get access to the massive Nearpod library of content and the three teaching modes.
+It includes more than 20 media and formative assessment features, and you also get access to the massive Nearpod library of content and the three teaching modes.

 At the top end is the Platinum plan, at $349 per year, which gets all the above plus fifty times storage, 90 students per lesson, and student notes.